Active Substance: sirolimus

 What is the risk associated with Rapamune?

-The most common side effects with Rapamune (seen in more than 1 patient in 10) are urinary-tract infection (infection of the structures that carry urine), thrombocytopenia (low blood platelet counts), anaemia (low red-blood-cell counts), hypokalaemia (low blood potassium levels), hypophosphataemia (low blood phosphate levels), hypercholesterolaemia (high blood cholesterol levels), hyperglycaemia (high blood sugar levels), hypertriglyceridaemia (high blood levels of triglycerides, a type of fat), headache, lymphocele (fluid collection around the kidney), hypertension (high blood pressure), abdominal pain (stomach ache), diarrhoea, constipation, nausea (feeling sick), acne, arthralgia (joint pain), peripheral oedema (swelling, especially of the ankles and feet), pyrexia (fever), pain, increased blood lactate dehydrogenase levels (a marker of tissue breakdown) and increased blood creatinine levels (a marker of kidney problems).
+The most common side effects with Rapamune (seen in more than 1 patient in 10) are urinary tract infection (infection of the structures that carry urine), thrombocytopenia (low blood platelet counts), anaemia (low red blood cell counts), hypokalaemia (low blood potassium levels), hypophosphataemia (low blood phosphate levels), hypercholesterolaemia (high blood cholesterol levels), hyperglycaemia (high blood sugar levels), hypertriglyceridaemia (high blood levels of triglycerides, a type of fat), diabetes, headache, lymphocele (fluid collection around the kidney), hypertension (high blood pressure), abdominal pain (stomach ache), diarrhoea, constipation, nausea (feeling sick), acne, arthralgia (joint pain), peripheral oedema (swelling, especially of the ankles and feet), pyrexia (fever), pain, increased blood lactate dehydrogenase levels (a marker of tissue breakdown) and increased blood creatinine levels (a marker of kidney problems).
 Because it reduces the activity of the immune system, Rapamune can also increase the risk of developing cancer, especially lymphoma and skin cancer.
 For the full list of all side effects reported with Rapamune, see the package leaflet.

 Rapamune should not be used in people who may be hypersensitive (allergic) to sirolimus or any of the other ingredients.
 Patients allergic to peanut or soya must not take Rapamune oral solution because the solution contains soya oil.